NetDiver-OSS/NetAM/docs/usage/index.md

 On the top right, you can change the theme (light / dark), change your language and user settings.

-On the left, you have all the tools proposed by NetAM.
+On the left, you have all the tools proposed by NetDiver.

 # Section
 ---------